Georgiy Gongadze: Legacy

 Gongadze was buried in the Mykola Naberezhny Church in Kyiv on 22 March 2016.
 He had remained unburied until then, as Olesya Gongadze, the journalist's mother, refused to have the body interred until Gongadze's head had been found.
 In 2009, according to the Prosecutor-General's office, the remains of his skull had been found, but Olesya Gongadze refused to acknowledge that the found remains belonged to her son.
-Olesya Gongadze died on 30 November 2013.
+Olesya Gongadze died on 30 November 2013, allowing Myroslava Gongadze, the journalist's widow, to assume ownership of Gongadze's remains and ending the family feud.

 Viktor Yushchenko posthumously awarded Gongadze the title Hero of Ukraine on 23 August 2005.
 Gongadze's widow Myroslava Gongadze was given the 'Star of the Hero' decoration by Petro Poroshenko on 21 March 2014.